malept/flatpak-bundler/README.md

  - **subject**: The single line subject to use for the flatpak repo commit message.
  - **body**: The description to use for the flatpak repo commit message.
+ - **files**: Files to copy directly into the app.
+Should be a list of [source, dest] tuples.
+Source should be a relative/absolute path to a file/directory to copy into the flatpak, and dest should be the path inside the app install prefix (e.g. `/share/applications/`)
+ - **symlinks**: Symlinks to create in the app files.
+Should be a list of [target, location] symlink tuples.
+Target can be either a relative or absolute path inside the app install prefix, and location should be a absolute path inside the prefix to create the symlink at.
+ - **extraExports**: Files to export outside of the flatpak sandbox, in addition to the application desktop file, icons and appstream.
+File basename *must* be prefixed with the app id.
+Should not be needed for common use.
+ - **runtimeFlatpakref**: A pathname or url to a flatpakref file to use to auto install the runtime.
+ - **sdkFlatpakref**: A pathname or url to a flatpakref file to use to auto install the sdk.
+ - **baseFlatpakref**: A pathname or url to a flatpakref file to use to auto install the base app.
  - **bundleRepoUrl**: Repo url for the single file bundle.
 Installing the bundle will automatically configure a remote for this URL.
  - **extraFlatpakBuilderArgs**: List of extra arguments to pass to the